 Some 97% of a cross-section of American expatriates surveyed by the overseas arm of the Democratic party in January and early February report that they have "serious problems addressing their U.S. tax filing obligations" every year.

 This was among a number of findings that turned up in the Democrats Abroad's research that many expats are hopeful will catch the eye of Washington lawmakers, who, these expats say, have yet to acknowledge the scale of the problems America's estimated 9 million citizens who live outside of the U.S. are struggling with in Expatland.

-Other findings of the Democrats Abroad's research include the fact that 55% of those who participated in the survey said they reply on "tax return professionals" to prepare their U.S. tax filings, of whom 61% reported they pay more than US$500 for their annual tax filining services – "at least twice what U.S. based Americans spend on average," the Democrats Abroad noted.
+Other findings of the Democrats Abroad's research include the fact that 55% of those who participated in the survey said they rely on "tax return professionals" to prepare their U.S. tax filings, of whom 61% reported they pay more than US$500 for their annual tax filining services – "at least twice what U.S.-based Americans spend on average," the Democrats Abroad researchers noted.

 Some 34% reported that they're spending on average more than US$1,000 every year for help with their U.S. tax returns, the DA data shows.

 In a summary of the findings, which are contained in a 42-page report currently available to read and download online,the Democrats Abroad said the research was undertaken in order "to descrbe the Americans abroad community, and the genuine financial and personal challenges they face due to U.S. tax, financial account reporting, banking, securities and other laws, many of which were developed without due consideration for the impact they would have on non-resident citizens."

 "We will use the findings to profile the Americans abroad community to lawmakers and regulators in discussions aimed at persuading them to enact reforms to laws and regulations that place an unfair and undo burden on Americans abroad," Democrats Abroad Taxation Task Force chair Carmelan Polce said, in a statement on the Democrats Abroad's website.